Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring

 \section{Source Code Management}

-From the very beginning, LAMMPS development has followed a continuous delivery paradigm.
-That is, any released LAMMPS (patch) version is expected to be fully functional, and in case any issues arise, they are addressed as quickly as possible to recover the full functionality.
+From the very beginning, LAMMPS development has followed a continuous delivery paradigm: that is, any released LAMMPS version \emph{and} the public `develop' branch (Fig.~\ref{fig:git_branches}) are expected to be always fully functional, and in case any issues arise, they are addressed as quickly as possible to recover the full functionality.